stoneface86/libtrackerboy/README.md

  * Module playback
  * (Coming soon) export to [tbengine](https://github.com/stoneface86/tbengine) format.

-## Building

-This library package also contains a command line utility, `tbc` (Trackerboy compiler).
-To build, simply run `nimble build` from the root of the project directory.
-The compiled executable will be located in the `bin/` directory.

 ## Testing

 The unit tester can be built using the `tester` task